wankiwi/vasp_script/README.md

 ```
 usage: neb_generate.py [-h] [-v] [-i INITIAL_STATE_CARFILE] [-f FINAL_STATE_CARFILE] [-m {line,idpp}] [-n NUMBER_OF_IMAGES]
 ```
-Takes initial and final CARfiles, and interpolate (linear or idpp method) the specified number of images between them.
-The interpolated files are written to thedirectories 00 to NI+1, where NI is the number of specified images.
+Takes initial and final CARfiles, generate the initial guess images between them by linear interpolation or image dependent pair potential (idpp) interpolation.
+The initial guess files are written to the directories 00 to NI+1, where NI is the number of specified images.

 optional arguments:
   **-h, --help**            show this help message and exit